united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/administration/access-database.md

 have a good understanding of SQL.

 Grafana, on the other hand, is for visualizing data.
-It is a good option if you just want to see the data in a dashboard and don't need to manupulate it.
+It is a good option if you just want to see the data in a dashboard and don't need to manipulate it.

 ## {{% heading "prerequisites" %}}